15 Things To Do in Gran Canaria - Best Places to Visit and See

 - 13. Visit Puerto de Mogan - A charming resort with a very popular market

 Visitors come here for the beautiful and warm weather even during the winter months when the rest of Europe is suffering from low temperatures and snowfalls.

 What To Do in Gran Canaria

 If you're planning a holiday to this beautiful island and you're wondering what to do in Gran Canaria besides laying by the pool, read our article to get an idea of how diverse and amazing this place really is.

 1. Maspalomas Dunes - One of the focal points of interest in Gran Canaria

-Walking along the dunes is a MUST and afterwards you can spend the day at the beach Playa Maspalomas, followed by a romantic walk at sunset towards the Maspalomas Lighthouse.
+Walking along the dunes is a MUST and afterward, you can spend the day at the beach Playa Maspalomas, followed by a romantic walk at sunset towards the Maspalomas Lighthouse.

 2. Playa del Ingles - The island's party epicenter

 Playa del Ingles is probably the liveliest place in Gran Canaria and the place to be if you're looking for nightlife and party atmosphere.
-Playa del Ingles is a notorious gay destination in Europe, and it's full of bars and entertainment, including the famous Yumbo Center.
+Playa del Ingles is famous as a destination for gay tourism in Europe, and it's full of bars and entertainment, including the famous Yumbo Center.

 3. Trek to see Roque Nublo